-- (north) Highway 101, including an off-ramp to Highway 85; - (south) several industrial offices and research and development offices (one to two stories); - (east) industrial offices and research and development offices (one story); and - (west) mixture of recently entitled multi-family projects with commercial space (five to seven stories), an existing Google office building (four stories), the Scientology site (two stories), and industrial and research and development offices (one story).
+U.S. 101, including an off-ramp to Highway 85 to the north; several industrial offices and research and development offices (one to two stories) to the south; industrial offices and research and development offices (one story) to the east; and a mixture of recently entitled multi-family projects with commercial space (five to seven stories), an existing Google office building (four stories), the Scientology site (two stories), and industrial and research and development offices (one story) to the proposed development.